John E. Utting Travelling Scholarship

 At the 2015 AGM, it was decided that the Society would give an award to trainees in memory of the many contributions that Professor John Utting had made during his professional life to education and training in anaesthesia.
 The aim of the travelling scholarship would be to help trainees with the expense incurred when they wish to present (either verbally or by poster) their research work at an international scientific meeting.
 Applications will only be considered from

-trainees with a Mersey training number in either anaesthesia, intensive care or chronic pain at the time that the research is undertaken.
+trainees with a HEENW (Mersey) training number in either anaesthesia, intensive care or pain medicine at the time that the research is undertaken.

 The total made available each year will be upto £1000 but the sum awarded to each applicant will vary depending upon the strength of their application.
 It is envisaged that more than one award would be made each year and therefore the maximum award for any successful applicant would be £500 although this may be higher in exceptional circumstances.
 All applications will be considered by a panel which will consist of the LSA President, Honororay Secretary and Honorary Treasurer.